interactiveaudiolab/penn/README.md

 # on your gpu
 batch_size = 2048

 # Select a checkpoint to use for inference.
-The default checkpoint will
+Selecting None will
 # download and use FCNF0++ pretrained on MDB-stem-synth and PTDB
-checkpoint = penn.DEFAULT_CHECKPOINT
+checkpoint = None

 # Centers frames at hopsize / 2, 3 * hopsize / 2, 5 * hopsize / 2, ...
 center = 'half-hop'